Battle of Diamond Rock

-The Battle of Diamond Rock took place between 31 May and 2 June 1805 during the Napoleonic Wars, when a Franco-Spanish force dispatched under Captain Julien Cosmao was able to retake Diamond Rock, on the approach to Fort-de-France, from the British forces that had occupied it over a year before.
+The Battle of Diamond Rock (Bataille du rocher du Diamant, Batalla de la roca del Diamante) took place between 31 May and 2 June 1805 during the War of the Third Coalition, when a Franco-Spanish force dispatched under Captain Julien Cosmao was able to retake Diamond Rock, on the approach to Fort-de-France, from the British forces that had occupied it over a year before.

 The French in Martinique had been unable to oust the defenders from the strategically important rock, allowing the British garrison to restrict access to Fort-de-France Bay, firing on ships attempting to enter it by the quickest route with guns they had placed on the cliffs and thus forcing them to take a slower route, allowing interception by the blockading vessels.
 The arrival of a large combined Franco-Spanish fleet in May changed the strategic situation.
-The French commander, Pierre de Villeneuve, had vague orders to attack British possessions in the Caribbean, but instead waited at Martinique for clearer instructions.
+The fleet's commander, French Vice-admiral Pierre-Charles Villeneuve, had orders to attack British possessions in the Caribbean, but instead waited at Martinique for clearer instructions.
 He was finally persuaded to authorise an assault on the British position, and a Franco-Spanish flotilla was dispatched to storm the rock.
-Already short of water, the defenders held on in the summit for several days, while the French, who had neglected to bring scaling ladders, could make little headway.
+Already short of water, the defenders held on in the summit for several days, while the French, with the lack of bringing scaling ladders, could make little headway.

-The British, short of both water and ammunition, eventually negotiated the surrender of the rock after several days under fire.
+The British, short of both water and ammunition, eventually negotiated their surrender after several days under fire.
 As Diamond Rock was legally considered a Royal Navy vessel, and the commander was legally "captain" of it, after repatriation, he was tried by court-martial (as the law dictated in any case where a captain loses his ship, regardless of the cause), but was honourably acquitted.

 Background

-Diamond Rock is fortified
+Fortification of Diamond Rock

 Diamond Rock had been fortified in January 1804 on the orders of Commodore Samuel Hood.
 Hood had been active in the West Indies, protecting British convoys from French privateers issuing out of the two major naval bases the French retained in the Caribbean, at Guadeloupe and Martinique.
 The privateers had captured a number of valuable cargoes and were diverting British warships to protect the merchant fleets.
 Hood decided to blockade Martinique, and thus curtail the privateers and intercept supplies destined for the French garrison.
 Patrolling off the southern end of the island, Hood saw that if Diamond Rock could be occupied, it would allow the British to effectively control the quickest shipping approaches to Fort-de-France & St. Pierre on the western side, as the strong easterly currents & prevailing easterly winds around the island made the easiest approaches mean passing within sight of Diamond Rock.

 A cannon being hauled up to the summit of the rock suspended by a cable lashed to the base of Centaurs mainmast.